GoPlasmatic/SwiftMTMessage/testing-plan.md

 ## Conclusion

 This scenario-based testing approach provides a clean, maintainable way to generate realistic SWIFT MT message test data.
-By combining pre-generated variables, the `fake` crate for realistic data, and static values, you can create comprehensive test suites that accurately simulate real-world financial messaging scenarios.
+By combining pre-generated variables, the `datafake-rs` library for realistic data generation, and static values, you can create comprehensive test suites that accurately simulate real-world financial messaging scenarios.

+The `datafake-rs` library brings several advantages over basic fake data generation:
+- **Financial-specific data types**: Built-in support for BIC codes, currency codes, and credit card numbers
+- **JSONLogic integration**: Conditional logic and complex relationships between fields
+- **Batch generation**: Create multiple test messages from a single configuration
+- **Configuration-driven**: JSON-based approach that aligns with SWIFT message structure
+- **Reproducible results**: Optional seed values for consistent test data

 The self-contained nature of each scenario configuration ensures that tests are reproducible and easy to understand, while the flexibility of the system allows for testing edge cases and compliance requirements.